Top Performance Tires for Better Handling and Cornering

 Wet Performance Excellent Good to Great Fair to Poor

-Avoiding Common Performance Pitfalls
+Avoiding Selection Pitfalls

 Do not "over-tire" a low-horsepower car.
 Putting a 200-treadwear, heavy-track tire on a car with 100 horsepower can actually make it slower.
 The increased rolling resistance and weight can bog down the engine, and you may never get the tires up to their optimal operating temperature.
 For lower-powered cars, a "Max Performance" tire like the Continental ExtremeContact Sport is often faster because it stays in its temperature window more easily.